-'''

 p_vci_init.register_nb_transport_bw(this, &my_initiator::nb_transport_bw);

-'''

-D.5) Time quantum parameter
+D.5) Local Time Representation & Synchronization

 The SystemC simulation engine behaves as a cooperative, non-preemptive multi-tasks system.
-Any thread in the system must stop execution after at some point, in order to allow the other threads to execute.
-With the proposed approach, a TLM-T initiator will never stop if it does not execute blocking communication (such as a processor that has all code and data in the L1 caches).
+Any thread in the system must stop execution at some point, in order to allow the other threads to execute.
+Moreover each PDES process must send null message periodically.

-To solve this issue, it is necessary to define -for each initiator module- a time quantum parameter.
-This parameter defines the maximum delay that separates the sending of two successive null messages.
-The time quantum parameter allows the system designer to bound the de-synchronization time interval between threads.
+To solve this issue, it is necessary to define -for each initiator module- a synchronization time quantum parameter.
+This parameter defines the maximum delay between two successive timed messages.
+When this time quantum is elapsed, the component send a null message, and the corresponding thread is descheduled.